Social issues in Vietnam: Child poverty

-Child poverty declined from 65.2% in the 1993 to 26.7% in 2004.
+Child poverty declined from 65.2% in 1993 to 26.7% in 2004.
 The Survey on Household Living Standards data set from 2008 showed that 1 in 3 children in Vietnam were poor.
 Despite the drop, child poverty remained much higher than the national poverty rate.
 Many children lacked access to the basic necessities of food, water, education and sanitation, especially in rural areas.

 The government and United Nations Children's Fund (UNICEF) developed a multidimensional approach to tackle child poverty.
 Jesper Morch, UNICEF Representative in Vietnam, said "If children grow up in poverty, they are more likely to be poor in adulthood as well.
 Reducing child poverty will, therefore, not only improve children's lives today, but also contribute to reducing adult poverty in the long run".